Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Introduction

 Linear mixed models (LMMs) were introduced by Henderson in 1950s \citep{Henderson1950, Henderson1953} and are applied if repeated measurements on several independent clusters of interest are available.
-The classical LMM can be written as
+The classical LMM, allowing for random intercepts and slopes, is